Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Applied price: Close (canonical MT5 default).
 We do not use Bid/Ask‑only variants for RSI math.
 - Bar policy: Closed bars only.
 The forming candle is never used for RSI.
-- Smoothing: Wilder’s method (not SMA/EMA).
+- Smoothing: Wilder's method (not SMA/EMA).
 - Symbols: Always request with the broker suffix (e.g., `EURUSDm`, `XAUUSDm`, `BTCUSDm`).
 - Timeframes: `1M, 5M, 15M, 30M, 1H, 4H, 1D, 1W` (alerts remain 5M+).
 - Rounding: UI renders to 2 decimals; internal state keeps full precision.